RUN DUDE. RUN

 The general opinion is that traveling is something everyone should do.
 But for those of us who lead this particular lifestyle we are accused of running away.
 We must have awful, miserable lives, or are weird, or have had something traumatic happen to us that we are trying to escape.

-For me, personally, it usually refers to my old times when at the age of 21, I moved on Magnus II with my father, in one of the most peripheral area of the city of Newcastle, called “Tasky Shore” and then I had to get rid of all what I’ve done to survive.
+For me, personally, it usually refers to my old times when at the age of 21, I moved with my father, in one of the most peripheral area of the city of Lorville, called “Tasky Shore” and then I had to get rid of all what I’ve done to survive.
 Well, the answer to this is just one: NO.

 I did not chose to leav and start traveling the ‘Verse for that.
 People tend to assume that I’m simply running away from my problems, running away from the real world.
 Well, that’s not true.
 Or, in other words…